21 Day No Junk Food Challenge (Rules & Why It’s Worthwhile)

 Consider asking friends and family to take on the challenge with you.
 Companions will provide motivation to each other and help keep everyone accountable.
 Start a group chat to discuss daily struggles and stay on track.

-Rules Of The 21 Day No Junk Food Challenge
+Rules Of The 21-Day No Junk Food Challenge

 The rules of the challenge are simple and straightforward.
 Do your best to avoid consuming foods that are processed, pre-packaged, or contain added sugar or white flour.
 Replace these with foods that are whole and in their natural state.
-This is not an easy task that teaches you how to lose weight without trying.
+This is not an easy task that teaches you ways to lose weight without trying.
 The challenge will require effort, self-discipline, and acquiring knowledge of how to find healthy alternatives.

 Junk Food List